keesiemeijer/wp-local-version/README.md

 * WordPress < 3.9 needs PHP 5.3 or lower (or you get a fatal error)(missing MySQL extension)

 If you don't want this script to fix PHP errors set the `REMOVE_ERRORS` [variable](#variables) in this script to false.

+You can set the PHP version in the Local app.
 ## Requirements

 * rsync

 To sync the `wp-content` folder between installations rsync is required.
 If it's not installed, right click the site name in the Local app and choose `Open Site SSH`.
+A new terminal window will open where you can install it.

 ```bash
 # Update packages